joshbegley/nyt-latest/README.md

 `The museum in Amsterdam stopped giving out Pikachu cards that were part of a special collaboration after extreme demand.`\
 https://nytimes.com/2023/10/19/world/europe/van-gogh-museum-pokemon.html?searchResultPosition=5

-**Suspect in Subway Shoving Had Broken a Man’s Jaw Minutes Before**\
+**Suspect in Manhattan Subway Shoving Is Arrested in Newark**\
-`Officers were searching for the suspect, Sabir Jones, in Manhattan stations on Thursday.
-The woman he shoved was in critical condition.`\
+`The suspect, Sabir Jones, was arrested near the PATH station in New Jersey.
+The woman he had shoved was in critical condition.`\
 https://nytimes.com/2023/10/19/nyregion/subway-shove-suspect-hunt.html?searchResultPosition=6

 **Biden’s Aid, and Pointed Advice, to Israel**\